toluaina/toluaina.github.io/docs/index.md

 </p>

-PGSync is a middleware for syncing data from Postgres to Elasticsearch.
+PGSync is a middleware for syncing data from Postgres to Elasticsearch/Opensearch.
-It allows you to keep Postgres as your source of truth and expose structured denormalized documents in Elasticsearch.
+It allows you to keep Postgres as your source of truth and expose structured denormalized documents in Elasticsearch/Opensearch.

-Simply describe your document structure or schema in JSON and PGSync will continuously capture changes in your data and load it into Elasticsearch without writing any code.
+Simply describe your document structure or schema in JSON and PGSync will continuously capture changes in your data and load it into Elasticsearch/Opensearch without writing any code.
 PGSync transforms your relational data into a structured document format.

-It allows you to take advantage of the expressive power and scalability of Elasticsearch directly from Postgres.
+It allows you to take advantage of the expressive power and scalability of Elasticsearch/Opensearch directly from Postgres.
 You don’t have to write complex queries and transformation pipelines.
 PGSync is lightweight, fast and flexible.